The online ISSN of the International Journal of Computational Intelligence Systems is 1875-6883.

 The International Journal of Computational Intelligence Systems is an open access journal, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
 To publish an open access article in this journal, Authors are requested to pay an Article Publication Charge (APC) of EUR 850 per accepted paper.
 Submission of articles is free of charge.

 Authors who publish in the International Journal of Computational Intelligence Systems are requested to sign a Journal Publishing Agreement upon acceptance of their article.
 This agreement states that the copyright of all articles which are published in the journal remains with the Authors, i.e. Authors retain full ownership of their published work, and that the Authors grant the Publisher an exclusive license to publish and distribute the article, including for commercial purposes, as well as the right to license others to do the same.
 For more details, please refer to the Post-Acceptance Rights section in the journal's Author Guidelines.
-Permitted third-party reuse of the open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license which is accepted by the Authors upon submission of their paper.
+Permitted third-party reuse of the open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license.
 All articles in the International Journal of Computational Intelligence Systems are published under the CC BY-NC 4.0 license, meaning that end users can freely share an article (i.e. copy and redistribute the material in any medium or format) and adapt it (i.e. remix, transform and build upon the material) on the condition that proper attribution is given (i.e. appropriate credit, a link to the applicable license and an indication if any changes were made; all in such a way that does not suggest that the licensor endorses the user or the use) and the material is only used for non-commercial purposes.
 For more information, please refer to the Open Access and User Licenses section in the Atlantis Press Open Access & Article Sharing policy.